[Intro to brain-like-AGI safety] 10. The technical alignment problem

 Correspondingly, there are two kinds of “alignment” in this type of AGI:

-Outer alignment is alignment between the designer’s intentions and the Steering Subsystem source code.
-In particular, if the AGI is outer-aligned, the Steering Subsystem will output more positive reward signals when the AGI is satisfying the designer’s intentions, and more negative reward signals when it’s not.
+• Outer alignment is alignment between the designer’s intentions and the Steering Subsystem source code.
+In particular, if the AGI is outer-aligned, the Steering Subsystem will output higher (more positive) reward signals when the AGI is satisfying the designer’s intentions, and lower (more negative) reward signals when it’s not.

 If an AGI is both outer-aligned and inner-aligned, we get intent alignment—the AGI is “trying” to do what the programmer had intended for it to try to do.
 Specifically, if the AGI comes up with a plan “Hey, maybe I’ll do XYZ!”, then its Steering Subsystem will judge that to be a good plan (and actually carry it out) if and only if it lines up with the programmer’s design intentions.

 Thus, an intent-aligned AGI will not deliberately hatch a clever plot to take over the world and kill all the humans.
 Unless, of course, the designers were maniacs who wanted the AGI to do that!
-But that’s a different problem, out-of-scope for this series—see Post #1, Section 1.2.
+But that’s a different problem, out-of-scope for this series—see §1.2.

 Unfortunately, neither “outer alignment” nor “inner alignment” happens automatically.
 Quite the contrary: by default there are severe problems on both sides.
 It’s on us to figure out how to solve them.
 In this post I’ll go over some of those problems.
 (Note that this is not a comprehensive list, and also that some of these things overlap.)